Introduction

 Editing a Lambda

-This example demonstrates defining a custom Lambda Trigger that subscribes to GPIO edge events via the Linux kernel.
-It then demonstrates various Lambdas that respond to it and perform various functions.
+This example demonstrates defining a custom controller that subscribes to a Redis pub+sub channel.
+It then demonstrates a Lambda that responds.

 Initial Provisioning